Affiliate Marketing 101

 - Companies (typically on a growth path and who have $8M+ in online sales) who lack the in-house resources, operational and industry expertise, platforms and affiliate partnerships to manage their affiliate program effectively.

-Hybrid program management (in-house + agency) tends to work best for:
+Hybrid affiliate program management (in-house + agency) tends to work best for:

 - Enterprise brands who need a substantial team to run their program.